 Proper nouns refer to unique or specific places, people, or objects.
 Therefore, in order to give key descriptions or details about these kinds of nouns or pronouns, we need our adjectives to be proper, too.
 This is because, unlike the more general common adjectives, proper ones are things we base on the names of the proper nouns.
 Much like these nouns, we need to capitalize the proper adjective that we get here.

 Adjectives like these could also come from things, although this might be rarer.
 Even in such cases, the adjective is usually something we will derive from the name of a person or place.
-For example, you might hear a song that sounds very similar to some of the music you know from the British group The Beatles.
-If you do, you may describe this song as particularly Beatle-esque in its listening experience.
-This kind of adjective describes a thing, the song, but we need the proper noun of the group name in order to get it.

 Although these are the basic rules for adjectives of this type, exceptions do occur in English.
 When this happens, an adjective that we would get from a proper noun is something that we would spell out in lowercase letters.
 In keeping with the theme of countries, you would capitalize the proper noun of Sparta.
 However, if you want to describe a state of simplicity or something that lacks comfort, you would use the lowercase adjective spartan.
 Any adjectives that still relate specifically to Spartan society, on the other hand, are ones you would capitalize.

 We hope that this guide to some examples of proper adjective use is something that can help students and teachers alike.
 These kinds of adjectives are just one of several that exist within the larger group.
 Other types that you might encounter include exclamatory, possessive, demonstrative, interrogative, quantitative, descriptive, and numeral adjectives.
+Want to work on your reading comprehension?
+Check out the links below.
+We've got reading comprehension worksheets for Grades 3-5.